Madani00/pipex/README.md

 - **sort** : reads input and writes output, Once the user types Ctrl-D (which closes the write end of the communication channel that connects the keyboard to the stdin of the sort process)
 - After the `fork()` call, changes to the parent process will not be visible to the child process and vice versa.
 - The kernel creates the very first process (either init or its modern replacement like systemd) when the system boots.
+- A **program** is just a set of instructions stored on disk (like an .exe or .out file).
+- A **process** is what happens when the program is loaded into memory and executed.
+---
 ## Copy-on-Write (CoW) mechanism
 - After fork(), Instead of duplicating memory immediately, it shares memory between the parent and child processes.
 Only when one process tries to modify the memory does the OS create a separate copy for that process.
 - ctrl+z stops a process